tomar753ozi-sketch/Dynamic-Resistance-Spacetime-DRS-Theory/README.md

 }
 $$

-This replaces the previously undefined function
+This removes the previously undefined function

 $$
 F(\rho,\dot{\rho},v,\partial_rv,\ldots).
 $$

-The baseline model is therefore phenomenologically closed with respect to the DRS stress variable $\Pi$.
+The baseline model is phenomenologically closed with respect to the DRS stress variable $\Pi$.

-This does not mean that the equation has been derived uniquely from a fundamental microscopic theory.
+This does not mean that the equation has been uniquely derived from a fundamental microscopic theory.

-It is a proposed constitutive law that must be tested.
+It is a proposed constitutive law that must be tested against relativistic consistency, stability, causality, numerical behavior, and observations.

 ---